 Microsoft SharePoint is not a “new” application.
 The first version appeared back in 2001.
 However, Microsoft’s breakthrough came when it introduced SharePoint Server in 2007.
 At that time, Microsoft attempted to position SharePoint as the main platform for different disciplines, such as business intelligence, intranet, or document management.

-This approach worked well for some disciplines but less well for others.
-For instance, the BI tool that was integrated into SharePoint was quickly removed.
-Today, we know Microsoft BI functions as independent tools provided under the name Power BI.
-Other SharePoint disciplines, such as document management and intranet, were exactly what users needed, work(ed) better, and are still used widely to this day.
+This approach worked well in some disciplines but struggled in others.
+For example, Microsoft quickly removed the BI tool it had integrated into SharePoint.
+Today, the company provides BI functions as independent tools under the name Power BI.
+Other SharePoint features, such as document management and intranet capabilities, delivered exactly what users needed, performed better, and remain widely used today.

 In 2020, SharePoint is an integral part of Microsoft 365.
 Every customer who now wants to license products like Outlook, Word, etc. most likely acquired them through the Microsoft 365 product suite.
 That means companies that acquire Outlook licenses also have SharePoint and Microsoft Teams.
 That is one more reason to take a closer look at the existing document management options offered by SharePoint and Teams.